ioBroker/ioBroker.docs/docs/en/README.md

 The costs for commercial use of these adapters are also listed there.

 ### How does ioBroker finance itself?
-All central components and almost all other adapters are available free of charge and the source code of the vast majority of adapters is openly available on GitHub.
+All central components and almost all other adapters are available free of charge and the source code of most adapters is openly available on GitHub.

 Since an open source project cannot generate income to buy servers, for example, an official legal form is required for these things, the ioBroker GmbH.
 The ioBroker GmbH also offers, among other things, commercial support for the ioBroker software or sells, for example, an ioBroker server.